Biden will 'ruin Christmas' if supply chain crisis isn't immediately addressed, Republicans warn

 Top GOP House officials want the American public to know that the White House will "ruin Christmas" if the supply chain crisis is not immediately addressed.

-In an internal memo to Republican Study Committee members, Chairman Rep. Jim Banks, R-Ohio, said he wants to make sure his party explains why the season of giving may be scant this year.
+In an internal memo to Republican Study Committee members, Chairman Rep. Jim Banks, R-Ind., said he wants to make sure his party explains why the season of giving may be scant this year.

 HOUSE GOP LEADERSHIP, 160 MEMBERS SLAM BIDEN FOR DOOMED HOLIDAY SEASON DUE TO SUPPLY CHAIN CRISIS